-The full name of Cathedral Palma is Catedral-Basílica de Santa María de Mallorca.
+The full name of the Cathedral of Palma is Catedral-Basílica de Santa María de Mallorca.

 In the heart of the city of Palma de Mallorca stands the magnificent 14th century cathedral known as La Seu and, as the most emblematic building in Mallorca’s capital, it’s a must-visit.

-Built by the Crown of Aragon on the site of a Moorish-era mosque, the cathedral is 121 metres long, 55 metres wide and its nave is 44 metres tall.
+Built by the Crown of Aragon on the site of a Moorish-era mosque, the cathedral is 121 meters long, 55 meters wide and its nave is 44 meters tall.
 By way of comparison, the height of the central nave reaches 33m in Notre Dame de Paris.

 In 1901, fifty years after a restoration of the cathedral had started, Antoni Gaudi was invited to take over the project.
 Gaudi abandoned his work in 1914 after an argument with the contractor.
 The planned changes were essentially cosmetic rather than structural, and the project was cancelled soon after.